 I can’t answer the first one for you.
 As for the second, I think you do have the choice to rig your Polya Process.
-I wouldn’t have become a therapist if I believed we were sole victim of reinforcers in our environments.
+I wouldn’t have become a therapist if I believed we were sole victims of reinforcers in our environments.
 Yes, though my career urn was largely filled with data analyst marbles, one day I intentionally picked up clinical counseling marbles and started reinforcing that.
 Now I just write a weird mix of data analytics and psychology in a blog.
 It’s like Princess Aurora’s dress becoming a tie-dyed mess of pink and blue, but I like it.

 Photo Credit: Pexels